-Healthy, beautiful skin that retains a youthful appearance as we age is something that we all desire.
-We spend money (sometimes a lot of money) on quality skincare products and take the time to apply our carefully selected regimens both morning and night.
-But who’s to say that our nighttime skincare isn’t just rubbing off onto the pillowcase overnight?
-If you have a pillowcase as nice as our soft pillowcases, you want to protect it from skincare products.
+Beautiful skin that retains a healthy appearance as we wake and start our day is something we all wish to experience.
+We spend money (sometimes a lot of money) on quality skincare products and take the time to apply our carefully selected routines and rituals both morning and night.

 The more your nighttime skincare products are absorbed into the skin, the less likely they are to smear on the pillowcase overnight.
 Topical product absorption is affected by many factors, some of which include particle size, skin hydration, and whether product ingredients are water-based or oil-based.

-In regards to the size of the particles that make up your skincare ingredients, a smaller size means the particle can permeate the stratum corneum, the top layer of skin that consists mostly of corneocytes (dead skin cells).
-Once through the stratum corneum, the molecules are available for uptake by keratinocytes (living skin cells).
+- The size of the particles that make up your skincare ingredients, a smaller size means the particle can permeate the stratum corneum, or the outer layer of skin, the epidermis.

 Order of application